-A. Great topic to think through with you!
+A. Great topic!
 Here are my thoughts, and a few ways to use Listening Tools to loosen things up for your child and others.
-It’s an issue that every self-respecting child has with ritual interactions with adults.

 If they have to be affectionate with adults when we want them to, will they able to stick up for themselves under other circumstances?
 Will they feel strong enough to say “no” under the pressure to agree to someone’s touch in order to please that person, or to “prove themselves?”
 I think that compliance with adult wishes for affection is not what we want for our children.
 We want them to experience real relationships, with a genuine show of affection that’s mutual and fulfilling.

-So, my personal policy is that no child of mine (and no grandchild) has to give any particular kind of affection to relatives, guests, friends, or even to me as mom or grandma.
+My personal policy is that no child or grandchild of mine has to give any particular kind of affection to relatives, guests, friends, or even to me as mom or grandma.
 I recommend this policy.
 That way you and others will receive real affection on your daughter’s timetable.
 You’ll have to be surprised as to when and where her affection will be expressed.

-And long-range, we need to find ways to use Listening Tools to help children when they have come to hate ritual kinds of contact, so they can regain their ability to acknowledge and connect with the people in their lives.
+Long-range, we can find ways to use Listening Tools to help children when they have come to hate ritual kinds of contact so that they can regain their ability to acknowledge and connect with the people in their lives.
 What I like to do is to set the expectation that they will do some kind of acknowledgment of people at hello or goodbye.
 Exactly how they do that is up to them.

 You might get a good cry.
-You might get some laughter.
 You might, if she’s really locked into withdrawal, have to move toward gently prying her away from you an inch or two, and letting her cry about not wanting to say hello.
 You have to explain this situation to Grandpa, of course.
 “Sorry she’s feeling shy.
 Her feelings come up when she’s with people she feels safe with, so this is actually a complement to you, Dad.
-When she’s cried, she’ll be able to connect better with you.
-She’s getting some barriers out of the way.”
+When she’s cried, she’ll be able to connect better with you.”

 Hold-a-gaze hide and seek: While doing pillow fights, when you are down and have been “gotten” by a pillow, hide your face, and say, “Oooh, is she out there?
 I don’t want to look!” then, slowly, peek out, saying, “Ohhh, I hope no one is looking at me!
 I don’t want to see anyone’s eyes!”
 Peek, squeal, and hide again.
 Often children who have a hard time connecting love this game.
 You’ve reversed the roles, and it’s hilarious to them.
 They burn into you with their gaze, and you keep hiding, timidly come out, and show that you’re still afraid to be caught by her gaze.